 Compaction is addressed through Soil BMPS 1, 2, 3, 4, and 5.
 Poff (1996) and the Wisconsin Department of Natural Resources, Division of Forestry (2003) both cite the importance of conducting operations on dry soils for reducing compaction.
 Drier soils are shown to have higher soil strength, enabling them to withstand equipment passes with less compaction.
-The use of tracked machines can also reduce soil impacts such as rutting and compaction because they more readily distribute pressure (Akay et al., 2006; Mattson et al., 1999; R. J. Poff, 1996).
-Planning a skid route, flagging the route, and discussing management objectives with the operator can reduce the amount of compaction on a site by minimizing the areas that receive machine traffic and minimizing the number of passes at a given location (Contreras et al., 2015).
+The use of tracked machines can also reduce soil impacts such as rutting and compaction because they more readily distribute pressure rather than concentrating pressure in relatively small points under rubber tires (Akay et al., 2006; Mattson, Baumgras, Blinn, & Thompson, 1999; R. J. Poff, 1996).
+Planning a skid route, flagging the route, and discussing management objectives with the operator can also reduce the amount of compaction on a site by minimizing the areas that receive machine traffic and minimizing the number of passes at a given location (Contreras, Parrott, & Chung, 2015).
 The study by Contreras, Parrot, and Chung (2015) indicates that this practice can be environmentally and economically sound and assists managers in managing for multiple purposes.
 Finally, using cut-to-length systems and leaving some slash on equipment pathways can help absorb pressure and reduce soil compaction.
 However, there is some discussion among academics about the total benefit of this practice in contrast with the fire hazard this can present on some sites (Akay et al., 2006; R. J. Poff, 1996; Rone, 2011).